digital-blueprint/handbook/docs/blueprints/greenlight.md

 # Greenlight

+!!! warning
+    With the Austrian EU Digital COVID Certificates infrastructure being discontinued since June 2023 this blueprint is no longer functional.

 Creates an entrance ticket and import your 3-G evidence on this device to validate it for admission even before attending a course or exam.
 The ticket then enables you to access the university premises quickly and efficiently.